 No matter whether you are getting the Twin,Queen size, or the Cal King, the Leesa Original is a 10 inch 3-layer all-foam mattress that is rated at a medium-firm.

 The Original, as the most affordable and accessible of Leesa’s mattresses, is positioned to offer the most universal comfort and support for sleepers of all kinds—back, side, or stomach.

-The Leesa Hybrid (formally known as the Sapira model) is an 11-inch foam and pocket spring mattress, rated as the firmest of all that Leesa has to offer.
+The Leesa Hybrid Mattress (formally known as the Sapira model) is an 11 inch foam and pocket spring mattress, rated as the firmest of all that Leesa has to offer.

-For folks who opt for a bit more support (typically stomach sleepers), the Hybrid offers enhanced pressure-relief and support.
+For folks who opt for a bit more support (typically stomach sleepers) and like a firm mattress, the Hybrid offers enhanced pressure-relief and support.
 As well, if you fancy yourself an innerspring mattress person, the Hybrid might be where you take your serious looks if you aren’t ready to go all-foam.

 The Leesa Legend (perhaps given the name for a reason), is the newest addition to Leesa’s mattress line.

-Made with organic cotton, merino wool, and recycled materials, the Leesa Legend is hypoallergenic and perhaps the “greenest” of the lineup.
+Made with organic cottons, merino wool, and recycled materials, the Leesa Legend is hypoallergenic and perhaps the “greenest” of the lineup.

 - Comfort for a Good Night’s Sleep